NOTE: Formatting is not suited for a cell phone or tablet-sized screen; therefore, it is best viewed on a computer.

 Perpetual Eucharistic Adoration: Fr Mancini had a devotion to Our Lord in the Blessed Sacrament.
 Since his arrival, he promoted Eucharistic Adoration an hour after each weekday Mass, and until 6pm on Wednesdays.
 With the generous donations from parishioners the Cry Room was converted to double as an Adoration Chapel: the pews which were angled to face the main altar, were turned perpendicular so they now face the chapel altar; vertical blinds were purchased for the windows; 4 regal glass globes trimmed in gold were purchased to hold the candles on the Chapel Altar; a team of parishioners designed a handwoven tapestry ($5,000) to place on the back wall behind the Monstrance.
 With all this done, St. Michael’s began Perpetual Eucharistic Adoration (24/7, except during Mass) on December 8th, 1999.
 In 2007, with the realization our parish was growing smaller, we began to cut down the hours, omitting weekends, then the middle of the night hours.
 By 2012, our Adoration Chapel hours were Monday-Friday 10am-10pm; as of this writing the Chapel now closes at 9pm (2019).

-Burning the Mortgage: Due to the efforts of Isabelle Wiest, her daughter, Dana, and a team of dedicated BINGO workers, we were able to pay off the debt for the new addition.
+Burning the Mortgage: Due to the efforts of Isabelle Wiest, her daughter, Dana, and a team of dedicated BINGO workers, in three short years, we were able to pay off the debt for the new addition.
 Seen below in Dec. of 1999, is Fr.
 Mancini and Isabelle Wiest, along with help of Tommy Tucker, burning the mortgage at the Parish Christmas Party.

 “Star of the Sea”: In the 1990s, Founder, Bob Pearson, along with anonymous investors, developed the community known as Star of the Sea for those conservative Catholics who were finding it difficult to live in areas of the country where the Catholic Church was becoming more and more liberal.
 Around the time of Roe v Wade, Bob, his wife, Kathy, and their 9 children (6 adopted) traveled the country, often with pregnant teens whom they were caring for, and spoke at Conferences about the truths of Abortion.
 In their travels, they founded several Pregnancy Centers (among their honored guests at 2 of the opening ceremonies were Archbishop Fulton J. Sheen and Mother Theresa of Calcutta).
 Everywhere Bob went he heard the same thing, “I wish I could live in a community with like-minded Catholics.”
 So began the dream and development of the Star of the Sea Community.
 (The Pearsons settled in this area of the country because they had relatives here.)